 Background and activities

-Head of the Department of Geriatrics, St Olav hospital and associate professor, Department of Neuroscience, Norwegian, University of Science and Technology (NTNU).
+I am Head of the Department of Geriatrics, St Olav hospital and professor at the Department of Neuromedicine and movement science, Norwegian, University of Science and Technology (NTNU).

-I completed medical studies in 1987 and specialties in internal medicine and geriatric medicine in 2000.
+I completed medical studies in 1987 and specialties within internal medicine and geriatric medicine in 2000.
 My thesis "Treatment of acutely sick, frail elderly patient in a geriatric evaluation and management unit.
-Results from a prospective randomised study" was defended in 2006.
+Results from a prospective randomised study" was defended in 2006 at NTNU.

-I have comprehensive experience in clinical work with hospitalised geriatric patients and assessment of outclinic geriatric patients.
+I have comprehensive experience in clinical work with geriatric patients referred to the hospital.

 For many years, I have been teaching medical students at NTNU and I have also been teaching other students, health care professionals and public groups.

+My research has focused mainly on comprehensive geriatric assessment and cognitive impairment (dementia and delirum) in the elderly.
 My thesis was a randomised study showing that acutely sick geriatric patients had benefit from treatment in an acute geriatric ward as compared to medical wards.
 Later we have also shown that home-dwelling hip fracture patients had benefit from treatment in a geriatric ward as compared to an orthopaedic ward, and that the treatment was cost-efficient.
 These results were published in the Lancet.
+We have now one ongoing study in collaboration with Innlandet hospital trust (PI is professor Marit Slaaen Jordhøy).
+In the cluster-randomised pilot study we investigate elderly cancer patients who get radiotherapy.
+In the LAST-long study we study follow-up of stroke patients and if functional decline can be prevented by offering geriatric assessment and a personilsed follow-up (PI is professor Torunn Askim).

-Nor-COAST (Norwegian Cognitive Impairment After Stroke Study) is a multi centre study funded by the National Health association A total of 828 stroke patients are included at 6 different hospitals and cognitive function will be assessed up to 18 months after a stroke.
-Patient recruitment was completed spring 2017.
-I initiated the study, and I am principal investigator.
-There are 4 phd-students, 2 postdoc students, 1 reseracher and several masterstudents working on Nor-COAST.
+I am principal investigator of the Nor-COAST (Norwegian Cognitive Impairment After Stroke Study) is a multi centre study funded by the National Health association A total of 815 stroke patients are included at 5 different hospitals and are folllowed for three years, data collection will be finished in March 2020.
+2017.
+There are several phd-students and postdocs and we expect several papers published in peer reviewed journals.

 Scientific, academic and artistic work